nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 ## Crypto

 - [Elliptic Curve Key Pair](https://github.com/agens-no/EllipticCurveKeyPair) - Sign, verify, encrypt and decrypt using the Secure Enclave on iOS and MacOS.
+- [CBORCoding](https://github.com/SomeRandomiOSDev/CBORCoding) - Lightweight framework containing a coder pair for encoding and decoding Codable conforming types to and from CBOR document format.

 ## WebSocket